manroygood/roy-goodman/content/authors/jimmie-adriazola/_index.md

 user_groups:
 - "Ph.D.
 Alumni"
 ---
-Jimmie's dissertation research focuses on the application of methods of optimal control to designing structures for the control of nonlinear waves in optics and BEC's.
-He also works as a research assistant in the NJIT Physics Department with professors John Federici and Ian Gatley.
+Jimmie's dissertation research focused on the application of methods of optimal control to designing structures for the control of nonlinear waves in optics and BEC's.
+He also worked as a research assistant in the NJIT Physics Department with professors John Federici and Ian Gatley.